-Children may need a social worker due to complex safeguarding or welfare needs.
-Children may need this help due to abuse, neglect and/or complex family circumstances.
+Alternative provision - DfE Statutory Guidance, and Education for children with health needs who cannot attend school - DfE Statutory Guidance may need this help due to abuse, neglect and/or complex family circumstances.
 A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.